rewardenv/reward/README.md

 Reward is written in Go and it supports Linux, macOS and Windows.
 <!-- include_open_stop -->

+Reward was inspired by Warden.
+See the Acknowledgment section for more info.

 Reward was created under the aegis of [ITG Commerce](https://itgcommerce.com).